-- 1. Management should set up effective strategies that will lead to goals and objectives ofthe organization. - 2.
-Management should improve on job safety and security so that it will enhance high level of productivity.
+- 1. Management should set up effective strategies that will lead to goals and objectives of the organization. - 2.
+Management should improve on job safety and security so that it will enhance highlevel of productivity. - 3.
+Good working conditions should be implemented in order to improve workers performance. - 4.
+Regular welfare packages should be encouraged so as to enhance organizational commitment.